abdotha/API_py/Readme.md

         ```
         - __hint__ replace `app\main.py` with your main file path
 ## Libraries in this project
+You could install all the Libraries that required in this project using this command
+- ```cmd
+     pip install -r requirements.txt
+    ```
+    - Note: [requirements](requirements.txt) file has all the libraries included in this project and its version
 ### FastAPI:
 To install FastAPI along with all the optional dependencies required for features like databases, web servers, data validation, and asynchronous tasks.
 ```cmd